Updated support packages for version 1.7.2:

 This package adds support for articy:draft 3+’s localization plugin to the Dialogue System’s articy:draft Converter.
 Requires Dialogue System 1.7.0 or higher.

-This is an all-new menu framework for the Dialogue System 188.8.131.52+ and Unity 5.3+.
+This is a complete menu framework for the Dialogue System 184.108.40.206+ and Unity 5.3+.
 It does not require Unity’s Game Jam Menu Template.
-NOTE: This is not an update to the older menu template below; it replaces that template with an improved framework.
 See also: Documentation.

 This Choose-Your-Own-Adventure framework is a free add-on for the Dialogue System.
 Demo.